 - Advised clients in connection with "put-backs" associated with breaching loans as a result of findings of pervasive fraud, failure to adhere to applicable underwriting guidelines and misrepresentation of key loan characteristics (e.g., debt-to-income ratios and occupancy);

 - Assisted in the negotiation of repurchase obligations;

-- Brought 16 lawsuits (including the following currently active lawsuits) on behalf of monoline insurers against major financial institutions, involving several billion dollars in claims, including breach of representations and warranties and, in certain cases, fraud or violations of federal or state securities laws:
+- Brought 19 lawsuits (including the following currently active lawsuits) on behalf of monoline insurers and investors against major financial institutions, involving several billion dollars in claims, including breach of representations and warranties and, in certain cases, fraud or violations of federal or state securities laws:

 – Ambac Assurance Corp. v.
 Countrywide Home Loans, Inc., Index No. 651612/10 (N.Y.
 Sup.
 Ct.)

 – MBIA Insurance Corp. v.
 Credit Suisse Securities (USA) LLC et al., Index No. 603751/09 (N.Y.
 Sup.)

 – Ambac Assurance Corp. v.
 EMC Mortgage, LLC, Index No. 650421/2011 (N.Y.
 Sup.
 Ct.)

 – Syncora Guarantee Inc. v.
 EMC Mortgage Corp., Index No. 09-CIV-3106 (PAC) (S.D.N.Y.)

 – Assured Guaranty Municipal Corp. v.
 DB Structured Products, Inc. et al., Index No.

 – Ambac Assurance Corp. vs. EMC Mortgage LLC, et al., Index No. 651013/2012 (N.Y.
 Sup.
 Ct.)

 – Ambac Assurance Corp. v.
 First Franklin Financial Corporation et al., Index No. 651217/2012 (N.Y.
 Sup.
 Ct.)